Why am I writing this blog?

 2. Always wear a dust mask, regardless of whether you’re the one doing paint removal or not.
 Think about wearing disposable coveralls so you don’t take lead-dust contaminated working clothes home.

 3. If you work on a lot of old houses, get regular blood lead tests if for no other reason than your own peace of mind.
-Even if Medicare doesn’t cover the cost of the test because you’ve had too many, it costs $38 and is worth it.
+Even if Medicare doesn’t cover the cost of the test because you’ve had too many in one year, it costs $38 and is worth it.

-4. If you have a blood lead level over 5ug/dL, you need to do something about reducing the amount of lead in your body because unless you’re very lucky, your doctor won’t consider treatment as an option.
+4. If you have a blood lead level over 5ug/dL, you need to think about doing something about reducing the amount of lead in your body because unless you’re very lucky, your doctor won’t consider treatment as an option.

 6. I didn’t discuss this earlier (sorry), but there is a way to decontaminate lead-contaminated soils with a relatively cheap spray that will also act as a plant growth promoter.
 It passivates the lead in the soil so it is biologically unavailable.
 The product is called RC3 and is available from Green Earth Technology (https://greenearthtechnology.com.au/products-services/) in Queensland.
 I have no financial connection with this supplier.